andrewchaa/TNote/README.md

 TNote
 =====

-Markdown-based note app
+A note app born for developers and by a developer

-* use restify